Realizing groups as symmetries of infinite translation surfaces: Introduction

 \begin{theorem} Let $S$ be an infinite-type surface such that $E(S)=E^g(S)$ is countable with characteristic system $(\alpha,n)$, and let $G$ be an arbitrary group. \begin{enumerate} \item If $n=1$ there exists a translation structure $M$ on $S$ such that $\Isom(M)$ is isomorphic to $G$ if and only if $G$ is \emph{countable}. \item If $n=2$ and $\alpha$ is a \emph{successor} ordinal or zero, there exists a translation structure $M$ on $S$ such that $\Isom(M)$ is isomorphic to $G$ if and only if $G$ is \emph{virtually cyclic}. \item If $n\geq 3$, or $n=2$ and $\alpha$ is a \emph{limit} ordinal, there exists a translation structure $M$ on $S$ such that $\Isom(M)$ is isomorphic to $G$ if and only if $G$ is \emph{finite}. \end{enumerate} \end{theorem}

 \begin{remark} Let $M$ be a translation surface.
 We denote by $\Trans(M) \le \Isom(M)$ the group of translations of $M$, which are isometries that, in local coordinates, are translations.
 Our proofs of \crefrange{thm:main}{thm:countable-case} are constructive.
-Notably, each translation structure $M$ we construct in our proofs not only realizes the abstract group in question as its isometry group, but also possesses the property $\Isom(M)=\Trans(M)$ \end{remark}
+Notably, each translation structure $M$ we construct in our proofs not only realizes the abstract group in question as its isometry group, but also possesses the property $\Isom(M)=\Trans(M)$.
+This fits in line with a recent result by Hidalgo and Morales in~\cite{HidalgoMorales}, who showed that every countable group can be realized as the group of automorphisms of some origami\,\footnote{Also called square-tiled surface.}, which, if the group is infinite, is homeomorphic to the Loch Ness monster.
+Note that for~\cite{HidalgoMorales}, an automorphism is a translation which respects the tessellation by squares of the origami. \end{remark}

 We now turn our attention to Veech groups.
-On a translation surface $M$, we denote by $\Aff(M)$ the group of $\R$--affine orientation-preserving transformations of $M$.
-Since the transition functions are translations, any such affine transformation has a constant derivative, which is an element of $\GL^+(2,\R)$.
-By definition, the \emph{Veech group} $\Gamma(M)$ of $M$ is the group of derivatives of affine transformations.
+On a translation surface $M$, we denote by $\Aff(M)$ the group of $\R$--affine orientation-preserving homeomorphisms of $M$.
+Since the transition functions are translations, any such affine homeomorphism has a constant derivative, which is an element of $\GL^+(2,\R)$.
+By definition, the \emph{Veech group} $\Gamma(M)$ of $M$ is the group of derivatives of affine homeomorphisms.
 The relation between the group of translations and the Veech group can be summarized by the following short exact sequence

 Moreover, we recall that $\Trans(M) \le \Isom(M)$, see \cref{sec:transsurf-preliminaries} for more details.

 The problem of which groups can be Veech groups is still open even for compact translation surfaces, see \cref{sec:SymmetriesCompact}, and seems to be harder than the isometry groups.
 Part of the difficulty in studying Veech groups comes from the fact that these groups need not act properly discontinuously on the surface.
 Our first result for Veech groups is similar to \cref{thm:realization-isometries-selfsimilar}, discussing which groups can appear for surfaces which have self-similar end space.